 Cook in the smoker until the internal temperature reaches 140° F.

-Rest it for 5 minutes and enjoy.
+Rest the smoked salmon for 5 minutes before serving.

-Pro Tips for Smoking Salmon
+Pro Tips for Success

 Hot vs Cold-Smoked Salmon

-The techniques for making hot-smoked salmon and cold-smoked salmon are quite different, and the results are totally different as well.
+The techniques for making hot-smoked salmon and cold-smoked salmon are very different, and the results are totally different as well.
 Hot-smoked salmon (like the one in this recipe) is cooked via a heat source that is producing hot smoke.

 It is a liquid protein called Albumin that coagulates as it comes into contact with heat and becomes visible.
-It is completely harmless, and you can either eat it or wipe it off with a paper towel prior to serving.
+Albumin is completely harmless, and you can either eat it or wipe it off with a paper towel prior to serving.

 Hot smoked salmon should last up to 1 week in the refrigerator and is best within 6 months if frozen, as long as the fish was fresh when cooked and it was stored properly.

 Yes, you absolutely can freeze hot-smoked salmon!
-Just place portions into vacuum-sealed or Ziplock freezer bags, remove as much air as possible, seal the bag and store in the freezer for up to 6 months.
+Just place portions into vacuum-seal or Ziplock freezer bags, remove as much air as possible, seal the bag and store in the freezer for up to 6 months.
 Defrost slowly in the refrigerator or put the bag in a bowl of cool water.

 - Make creamy Smoked Salmon Pasta.